Making Sausages

 5. Stuffing - packing batter into natural or artificial casings.

 6. Conditioning - brief holding period.
-Spices release their flavor and the casing becomes drier for better smoke acquisition.
+Spices release flavor, and the casing becomes drier, resulting in a better color of a smoked product..

 7. Smoking - (often optional).
 Flavoring step with hot smoke or flavoring and drying step with cold smoke.